clovaai/assembled-cnn/README.md

 ## Honors

 * Based on our repository, we achieved 1st place in [iFood Competition Fine-Grained Visual Recognition at CVPR 2019](https://www.kaggle.com/c/ifood-2019-fgvc6/leaderboard).
-* Assemble-ResNet50 achieve state-of-the-art with a ResNet-50 backbone on [ImageNet-C Leaderboard](https://github.com/hendrycks/robustness#imagenet-c-leaderboard)
+* Our approach achieve state-of-the-art with a ResNet-50 backbone on [ImageNet-C Leaderboard](https://github.com/hendrycks/robustness#imagenet-c-leaderboard)

 ## Getting Started